TL;DR

 Who this is for

-People who’ve used Claude Code for a few days, know /init and /clear, and want to figure out what the rest of that long menu actually does.
-If you haven’t installed it yet, read the Claude Code Beginner Guide first.
+People who have used Claude Code for a few days, know /init and /clear, and want to figure out what the rest of that long menu actually does.
+The menu changes with your version and plan, so this article is organized by job to be done, not by alphabetical command list.

 Before you start